Business Model Breakdown

 Where the Revenue Comes From

-Advertising revenue from Family of Apps (~98% of total revenue)
+Advertising Revenue (~98% of total revenue)

 Why It Works (Competitive Advantages)